Long-time asymptotics and stability for the sine-Gordon equation: Introduction

 In our current work, we combine methods from the inverse scattering transforms and classical PDEs to analyze the dynamics of the sine-Gordon equation in certain Sobolev spaces.
 We first systematically develop the mapping properties between the initial data and scattering data.
-Then to obtain the long-time asymptotics, we perform the nonlinear steepest descent method in the frame work of Deift and Zhou and its reformulation by Dieng and McLaughlin through $\overline{\partial}$-derivatives.
-The second part of our work is devoted to the study of asymptotic stability.
-From the results of long-time asymptotics, the full asymptotic stability is a byproduct.
-Then using a refined approximation argument, we are able to study the asymptotic stability in the localized energy space in the spirit of the work of Kowalczyk-Martel-Mu\~noz \cite{KMM1,KMM2} with perturbations in weighted energy spaces.
-We give a criterion for the weight which is sharp up to the endpoint to show the asymptotic stability.
+Then to obtain the long-time asymptotics, we perform the nonlinear steepest descent method in the framework of Deift and Zhou and its reformulation by Dieng and McLaughlin through $\overline{\partial}$-derivatives.
+The second part of our work is devoted to the study of the asymptotic stability.
+From the results of long-time asymptotics, the full asymptotic stability\footnote{Here, by the full asymptotic stability, it means that detailed descriptions for the parameters of solitons and the modified scattering behavior of the radiation term are given after perturbations} is a byproduct.
+Then using a refined approximation argument, we are able to study asymptotic stability in certain localized energy space in the spirit of the work of Kowalczyk-Martel-Mu\~noz \cite{KMM1,KMM2} with perturbations in weighted energy spaces.
+We give a criterion for the weight which is sharp up to the endpoint (not including) to determine the asymptotic stability/instability.
+In the following subsection, we introduce our main results in this paper and briefly survey the literature related to our topics.